atlomak/CUDA-rho-pollard/README.md

 - **Python 3.11+**
 - **SageMath**

-Note that the code is designed and optimized for my GPU (GTX 2070 Super).
+Note that the code is designed and optimized for my GPU (RTX 2070 Super).

 ## Usage